 Very few supplements in both worlds of sports and nootropics (smart pills) have been studied and researched as extensively as creatine.
-It first appeared on the radar screen in the early 1990’s and had proven itself ever since.
+It first appeared on the radar screen in the early 1990s and has proven itself ever since.

 Countless research studies have shown that creatine is not only one of the best natural compounds ever introduced to the bodybuilding community, but it has also stood the test of time that very few other supplements have.